 MIT Museum, where proceeds will support current and future exhibitions at the growing museum.

-Please share a photo of yourself in your own lab (or natural habitat) with one of our cards.
-Tell us what you’re studying on social media and don’t forget to tag us @mcgovernmit using the hashtag #McGovernBrains
+Please share a photo of yourself in your own lab (or natural habitat) with one of our cards on social media.
+Tell us what you’re studying and don’t forget to tag us @mcgovernmit using the hashtag #McGovernBrains.

 The Sylvian fissure is a prominent groove on the right side of the brain that separates the frontal and parietal lobes from the temporal lobe.
 McGovern researchers are studying a region near the right Sylvian fissure, called the rTPJ, which is involved in thinking about what another person is thinking.

 The hippocampus, named after its resemblance to the seahorse, plays an important role in memory.
 McGovern researchers are studying how changes in the strength of synapses (connections between neurons) in the hippocampus contribute to the formation and retention of memories.
-Basal Ganglia

 The basal ganglia are a group of deep brain structures best known for their control of movement.
 McGovern researchers are studying how the connections between the cerebral cortex and a part of the basal ganglia known as the striatum play a role in emotional decision making and motivation.
-Arcuate Fasciculus

 The arcuate fasciculus is a bundle of axons in the brain that connects Broca’s area, involved in speech production, and Wernicke’s area, involved in understanding language.
 McGovern researchers have found a correlation between the size of this structure and the risk of dyslexia in children.